♫ Listening to: Pristine by Snail Mail ♫

 Remove your chilled and frosty glass from the freezer.

-Freeze the glass with chocolate drips until you’re ready to pour your milkshake into it.
+Freeze the glass with chocolate drips until you’re ready to pour your shake into it.

 Vegan Mint Chocolate Milkshake Ingredients